bachino90/recipes/README.md

 When you develop any application is highly probable that you have to use more than one view controller with a table view, so you have to write a couple of table view delegate and data source repeating the same logic all the time.

-In our [example](https://github.com/bachino90/recipes) we wanted to create a list of recipes sorted by kind of meal ("Entrada", "Plato principal", Dessert), and when you selected one it going to show you the ingredients and how to prepare it.
+In our [example](https://github.com/bachino90/recipes) we wanted to create a list of recipes sorted by kind of meal (Appetizers, Side Dishes, Dinners, Desserts), and when you selected one it going to show you the ingredients and how to prepare it.
 So we need two view controllers with tables views, one for the list of recipes and another for de recipe details.
 If we followed our first learnings of developing app with MVC, the methods of de `UITableViewDataSource` start to get verbosely, like the `RecipeDetailsTableViewController`:
 ```javascript
 func tableView(tableView: UITableView, cellForRowAtIndexPath indexPath: NSIndexPath) -> UITableViewCell {
     if indexPath.section == 0 {